Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

 Yes.
-You can't reach the tight spaces between your teeth and under the gumline with a toothbrush.
-That's why daily flossing is important.
-If you find it hard to handle floss, use an interdental cleaner — such as a dental pick, pre-threaded flosser, tiny brushes that reach between teeth, a water flosser or wooden or silicone plaque remover.
+You can't reach the bacteria in tight spaces between your teeth and under the gum line with a toothbrush.
+Aim to floss daily.
+If you find it hard to handle floss, use an interdental cleaner — such as a dental pick, pre-threaded flosser, tiny brushes that reach between teeth, a water flosser, or wooden or silicone wedge plaque remover.
 As long as you do a thorough job, it doesn't matter if you brush or floss first.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.